lasselundstenjensen/zmk-config-corne/README.md

-# ZMK Config for Aurora Corne
+# ZMK Config for Corne

 ### Flashing